Skip to main content Skip to footer Skip to menu

 Study load and your investment

-The master has an average study load of 16 – 20 hours per week.
+The Master Digital Forensics program has an average study load of 16–20 hours per week.
 This includes one dedicated day per week for on-campus lectures and guidance.
-Our education is offered in a hybrid format, providing the option to follow these lectures online.
+The program is offered in a hybrid format, providing the option to attend lectures online.
+Please note that there are mandatory in-person attendance days, for example at the start of the semester and during exams.

-The curriculum combines theory & practice.
-Participants are expected to carry out practical projects and assignments in their own workplace or at the Digital Forensics Lab at the Digital Forensics & E-Discovery lectorate based at the HSD-campus in the Hague.
+The curriculum combines theory and practice.
+Participants are expected to complete practical projects and assignments either within their own workplace or at the Digital Forensics Lab of the Digital Forensics & E-Discovery research group.

 Facilities